scorpiosixnine/smalls/README.md

 - SOS (for the default male underwear)

 In the future I may bundle some default underwear into the mod, which would remove the last two dependencies.
 I'm no artist however, so I'd need to get permission from someone else first.

+## Known Issues

+If the dependencies are missing, the mod should still function, but the default underwear sets will not display correctly.
+You can fix this by just adding your own and removing the defaults.

+The default male underwear set comes from SOS, but for some reason it seems to be showing up with the wrong texture.
+I haven't figured out what's going on there yet...

 ## Improvements